 Downhill skiing has been a popular sport in the United States for more than a century, beginning with the country’s first reputed ski resort in Steamboat Springs, Colorado.
 Today, there are approximately 460 lift-accessed ski areas operating in America in 37 states.

-Several states have massive resorts like the largest, Park City, which has 7,300 acres of skiable terrain, a 3,100-foot vertical drop and 341 runs over six mountain peaks.
-Big Sky in Montana and Vail in Colorado are also among 5000+ acre ski resorts.
+Several states have massive resorts like the largest, Park City, which has 7,300 acres of skiable terrain, a 3,100-foot vertical drop, and 341 runs over six mountain peaks.
+Big Sky in Montana and Vail in Colorado are also among the 5000+ acre ski resorts.
+These

 Fortunately, for beginners just looking to learn, many states also have community ski hills, some with only one or two slopes.
 They may have a short vertical drop and fewer than 100 skiable acres but are affordable for skiers to practice skiing and snowboarding.